Skip to content

 2. Create HTTP Handler

-Create a new package with and define a new HTTP handler class:
+Create a new package and define a new HTTP handler class:

 abap